pooyasf/DGM/README.md

 # DGM

-This is a library that could facilitate experimentation with Deep Galerkin algorithm.
+This is a library that could facilitate experimentation with the Deep Galerkin algorithm.
 For learning the solution you could define new PDEs/ODEs and just call the train function.
 The knowledge of designing an appropriate loss function for your application is required.
-The library outputs several useful stuff: <br>
+The library outputs several useful stuff:

-1- Loss function value (for differential operator, boundary condition and etc. ) <br>
-2- Neural Network solution for the given equation <br>
+1- Loss function value (for the differential operator, boundary condition, etc. ) 2- Neural Network solution for the given equation
-3- Layer by Layer mean activation value (during training) for the given neural network ( like the method dicussed in Xavier's initialization paper ) <br>
+3- Layer by Layer mean activation value (during training) for the given neural network ( like the method discussed in Xavier's initialization paper )

-You can also find implementation code for Free Boundry PDE (American Option) up to 7 assets (9 dimensions) with the method discussed at https://arxiv.org/abs/1708.07469 .
+You can also find implementation code for Free Boundry PDE (American Option) up to 7 assets (9 dimensions) with the method discussed at https://arxiv.org/abs/1708.07469.

-There is also a finite difference matlab code that is useful for measuring the accuracy of your result.
+There is also a finite-difference Matlab code that is useful for measuring the accuracy of your result.
 There are two other examples in this repository.
-Heat equation and advection equation.
+The heat equation and advection equation.
 You can see the animation of these two equations during training of neural net:
 <br>
 <p align="center">
 <img src="https://github.com/pooyasf/DGM/blob/main/Advection/anim/advection_anim.gif?raw=true" width="320">